dimagi/open-source/docs/process.rst

 PR Template
 ^^^^^^^^^^^

-Depending on the repository, your PR may be populated with a structured template.
-Most of this is oriented around clearly communicating the change being made and accounting for risks in the change.
+Depending on the repository, your PR may be populated with a structured template, or in some cases you may have a choice of templates to apply.

+We use templates for a mix of applying guiderails to the submission process, as well as ensuring that the structure of changes is clearly communicated including risks and how they are accounted for.

 Labels
 ^^^^^^